Thursday, July 7, 2016

 “When kingship was lowered from heaven… Alulim became king and ruled 28,800 years…”

-That list includes three other kings who, collectively, ruled for 108,000 years!
-Such a “history” is of little use to any serious student.
+The Sumer list includes three other kings who, collectively, ruled for 108,000 years!
+Such a “history” is of little use to any serious researcher.

 While the Bible was not written primarily to be a history book, its message requires a historical presentation of the early nation of Israel.
 In the process, because of recording Israel’s interactions with Egypt, Assyria and Babylon, it also gives some useful insights into those countries.
 While some scholars are busy sneering at the Bible, they are nevertheless using it to fill in details that are recorded nowhere else.

-It also lists all the kings and key figures in the history of biblical Israel, from its beginning, a promise made to Abraham, to its end, when Jesus said, “Your house is now left desolate.”
+The bible also lists all the kings and key figures in the history of biblical Israel, from its beginning - a promise made to Abraham - to its end, when Jesus said, “Your house is now left desolate.”
 (Matthew 23:38) And it lists them ‘warts and all.’

 Instead of painting glowing, exaggerated puff pieces or Paul Bunyan stories, it frankly recounts King Saul’s whining (1 Samuel 15:20, 21), King David’s adultery (2 Samuel 11:4), and King Solomon’s idolatry (1 Kings 11:4)… and those were just the first three kings of Israel!
 While there are accounts in the Bible that clearly are stories (2 Samuel 12:1-4), there are no mythological figures.